The McCormick martingale optimal transport: Introduction

 In discrete scenarios, McCormick MOT is a finite-dimensional LP problem and thus straightforward.
 Our main technical contributions are for the continuous case with absolutely continuous densities.
 To derive McCormick envelopes, we assume that lower and upper bounds for densities are available, which are referred to as capacity constraints in \cite{korman2015optimal}.
 The primal attainment is established in Theorem \ref{thm:primal} after selecting a suitable weak topology.
-Analogously to the classical MOT, a natural question is the strong duality of the McCormick MOT.
+Analogously to the classic MOT, a natural question is the strong duality of the McCormick MOT.
 Lemma \ref{lem:capa} and Theorem \ref{thm:dual} prove the relevant result under standard assumptions in the MOT literature.
 The main idea underlying these proofs remains rooted in the Fenchel-Rockafellar duality theorem.

 In our numerical study, we introduce a calibration method for risk-neutral densities that ensures convex order while addressing bid-ask spreads and multiple tenors.
 Given the discrete nature of empirical data, our approach formulates a finite-dimensional LP problem, offering a straightforward optimization process.
-We observe that the improvement in price bounds depends on the specific option payoffs and the liquidity of European options on the underlying assets.
-McCormick MOT proves to be effective for path-dependent payoffs, where the temporal structure plays a more pronounced role.
-Additionally, McCormick MOT obtains larger reductions in situations of lower liquidity for relevant European options.
-Our findings reveal a 4\% reduction on average for moderately liquid cases and a 1\% reduction for highly liquid scenarios.
-It is crucial to emphasize that, in all our numerical examples, we solely impose bounds on probabilities derived from marginal constraints.
-Consequently, the observed improvement is derived exclusively from McCormick relaxations.
-Furthermore, our method integrates seamlessly with other information.
+The improvement in price bounds depends on specific option payoffs and, in some cases, the liquidity of European options on the underlying assets.
+We primarily analyze basket and digital options.
+With the natural lower and upper bounds implied by marginal constraints, McCormick relaxations reduce the price gap for equally weighted basket options by an average of 1.08\% for stocks with liquid option markets and 3.90\% for those with moderately liquid markets.
+When tighter probability bounds are applied, Section \ref{sec:tighter_bnds} reports an average reduction of 12.26\%, compared to the classic MOT, which also incorporates tighter bounds.
+Furthermore, Section \ref{sec:arbitrary_w} shows that for most dates considered, there exists a basket option with a price reduction exceeding 10.00\%.
+Additionally, for most basket options studied, there exist marginals that lead to a price reduction greater than 10.00\%.
+For digital options, Section \ref{sec:digital} finds that McCormick MOT achieves an average price reduction of over 20.00\%, with the best case exceeding 99.00\%.
+While McCormick MOT may not always improve price bounds for digital options, when it does, the reduction is substantial.
+Besides, our methodology is {\it universal} since it integrates seamlessly with other knowledge available to the agent.
 The source code is publicly available at \url{https://github.com/hanbingyan/McCormick}.